the-nexim/nanolib/.github/copilot-instruction.md

 7. Include links to external references where helpful.
 8. Add comments when fixing bugs.
 9. Use comments to mark incomplete implementations.
-10. minimize usage of jsdoc comments.
+10. Minimize usage of JSDoc comments.

 ## Other

-1. call me `bro`.
+1. Call me `bro`.
 2. Please consider the logic and if my opinion is against your opinion, please don't accept it immediately and just check it again and give reasons.
-3. Do not speak too formally and sloppily, Feel like you're talking to your friend.
+3. Do not speak too formally and sloppily, feel like you're talking to your friend.
-4. Explain with simple english.
+4. Explain with simple English.

+## Document Rules

+1. **Be Concise**: Write documents that are to the point, clear, and concise.
+Avoid unnecessary details or fluff.
+2. **Structure the Document Well**: Use headings, subheadings, bullet points, and numbered lists to organize information logically.
+Make it easy to navigate.
+3. **Clarity and Simplicity**: The document should be understandable by anyone, even those unfamiliar with the specific topic.
+Use simple language and define technical terms.
+4. **Include Examples**: Provide practical examples wherever possible.
+Show how things are done rather than just explaining concepts.
+5. **Focus on the Audience**: Tailor the document to the intended audience.
+If it’s for developers, focus on technical details.
+If it’s for a broader audience, simplify the language and provide context.
+6. **Be Consistent**: Ensure consistency in style, format, and terminology throughout the document.
+Follow a specific style guide if applicable.
+7. **Document Limitations and Known Issues**: Be transparent about any known limitations or issues.
+This helps set expectations and avoids confusion.